A Discussion with Rev. Canon Gideon Byamugisha, Founder, African Network of Religious Leaders Living with or Personally Affected by HIV/AIDS

 I use different approaches depending on the time I have.
 The first one I use is to share my story.
 Because it prompts questions.
 People say, “This is a canon, this is a born again Christian, and these things have happened to him, so what does that mean?”
 You present the story as it is and you let people ask questions and respond to them.

 The other method is to pass them through a values clarification process.
 This is a process where we have a statement, and put them on cards, and we give pastors two cards: one says agree, another disagree.
 You tell that each one is entitled to their opinion, and they can agree to the statement or disagree, but they should be prepared to defend their “agree” or “disagree” with reasons.

 The third route is the personal risk assessment exercise, which helps religious leaders to appreciate their personal risk and vulnerability irrespective of their current moral standing.
-And there we have about twelve questions we ask them.
+And there we have about 12 questions we ask them.
 It's a confidential exercise.
 They can just see for themselves how they are or are not at risk.
 In the exercise, if you draw zero, then you're not at risk of HIV.
-If you have ten and above, you're at risk.
-And you know what - we rarely get zeros!
+If you have 10 and above, you're at risk.
+And you know what—we rarely get zeros!